 Offer Flexible Hours and Frequent Breaks

 It’s no surprise that our sleep schedule is a little out of place during this month.
 Speaking for myself, I wake up at least an hour before dawn to make myself a filling breakfast and hydrate.
-There are times that I log onto work right after while I still have the brainpower to get some work done.
+There are times that I log onto work right after while I still have the brainpower and energy to get some work done.

 Managers should consider offering flexible working hours and allowing employees to log off a little early if needed.
 Also, let them know that it’s okay to take frequent breaks.
 Everyone is different.
 Some can power through work resiliently, while others struggle a little bit, and that’s okay.
 We don’t expect any special treatment while fasting, but be mindful to check your employees preferences for meeting hours.
 Regardless, showing your support and how your organization can help where needed is very much appreciated.

 In the end, we don’t want to be treated differently.
-Simple ask your Muslim employees if they need any support during this month and encourage managers to do the same.
+Simply ask your Muslim employees if they need any support during this month and encourage managers to do the same.
 You can share these tips with your employees as well so they know how to support their Muslim colleagues.